miku/dwstalk/README.md

 [sqlite](https://sqlite.org/index.html) - the [most
 deployed](https://www.sqlite.org/mostdeployed.html) database on the planet.

-A lesser known fact about sqlite3:
+A lesser known fact about sqlite:

 > [sqlite](https://www.sqlite.org/locrsf.html) is a Recommended Storage Format for datasets according to the US Library of Congress (beside CSV, XML, JSON, etc.)